emmanuelgjr/2025LLMTop10Mapping/NISTCSF2.md

   - **Identify (ID)**:
     - **ID.BE-5**: Address supply chain risk management processes to mitigate cyber risks from third-party dependencies.
   - **Protect (PR)**:
-    - **PR.DS-6**: Use integrity checking mechanisms to verify the integrity of hardware and software in the supply chain.
+    - **PR.DS-6**: Use integrity-checking mechanisms to verify the integrity of hardware and software in the supply chain.
   - **Detect (DE)**:
     - **DE.CM-7**: Monitor for unauthorized connections, devices, or software introduced through the supply chain.
   - **Respond (RS)**: